una-auxme/MeshGraphNets.jl/docs/src/train_eval.md

-# Training and evaluating the system
+# Training and Evaluating the System

 ```@docs
 train_network